Austria

 Moritz Wein (Federal Ministry of Education, Science and Research) – Education Working Group

-Patrick Siegele (erinnern.at) – Education Working Group
+Patrick Siegele (OeAD ERINNERN:AT) – Education Working Group

 Ljiljana Radonić (Austrian Academy of Sciences) –Museums and Memorials Working Group